Ashanti Gets Drenched & Grabs Bare Chest

 Ashanti shared a brand new bikini pic, and it has her fans going wild.
-Although the Instagram photo has been live for only ten minutes, it’s already reached over 13,000 likes.
+Although the Instagram photo has been live for only 10 minutes, it’s already reached over 13,000 likes.

 The photo showed Ashanti emerging from a pool, as she wore a pair of string bikini bottoms and no top.
 She placed her hands on her bare chest, as she wore an elaborate, beaded necklace with layers of small pearls.
 The pearls were broken up by clusters of what looked like diamonds.
 Meanwhile, the top of the necklace was made up of a thick, orange string.

-Ashanti’s pose also revealed her elaborate manicure, which featured white, pearly nail polish and bling on her pointer fingers and her left pinkie.
+Ashanti’s pose also revealed her elaborate manicure, which featured white, pearly nail polish and bling on her index fingers and her left pinkie.

 She completed her look with a dazzling pair of earrings, which peeked through in the shot.
 She also wore a bracelet on her right wrist.